-This is a risk whose potential financial implications is difficult to measure, since it is related to social behavior, namely, an intangible value.
-To make a quantitative estimate the adoption of several assumptions would be required and that would not accurately reflect reality.
-In fact, changes in consumption pattern and behavior should bring about - and this has already been taking place - an updating of listed companies as old businesses may disappear and new businesses may emerge and join the Exchange.
+This is a risk of which the related financial implication is difficult to measure, since it is related to social behaviour, namely, an intangible value.
+To make a quantitative estimate the adoption of several assumptions would be required and it would not accurately reflect the reality.
+In fact, changes in consumption pattern and behaviour should bring about - and this has already been taking place - an updating of listed companies as old businesses may disappear and new businesses may emerge and join the Exchange.

 In order to manage this risk, BM&FBOVESPA has an active and engaging position through the creation of sustainably focused products and services, such as the Corporate Sustainability Index (ISE) and the Carbon Efficient Index (ICO2).
 Furthermore, in June 2010 BM&FBOVESPA concluded its first GHG emissions inventory (base year 2009) and started responding to the Carbon Disclosure Project.
 The second emissions inventory (base year 2010) was completed in May 2011 and the third one (base year 2011) in May 2012.
 These initiatives are important milestones in the Company's management regarding the climate change issue.
-BM&FBOVESPA believes in the development of a carbon credit market and building a low carbon economy in Brazil, and intends to continue to promote carbon credit auctions in future, as it did in April 2010.
+BM&FBOVESPA believes in the development of a carbon credit market and building a low carbon economy in Brazil, and intends to continue to promote environmental asset market in future, including carbon credit auctions, as it did in April 2010.

 This risk arises from the influence of climate change impacts on the cultural transformation of citizens and society.
 Risk management methods from changing customer habits as described above entail a cost to the company, but it is very difficult to estimate.